Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This paper presents a framework for characterizing how LCSs are affected by specific modes identified using modal analysis techniques.
-The framework yields two important metrics: 1) the mode sensitivity field (MS) which highlights parts of the LCS structure in the fluid flow that a given mode $\epsilon\gb(\xb,t)$ is likely to affect, and 2) the Lagrangian response $\zeta$ which provides more explicit details on where the mode perturbs the FTLE field.
+This paper applies the model sensitivity framework developed by \citet{kaszas_universal_2020} to characterize how LCSs are affected by specific modes identified using modal analysis techniques.
+The framework yields two important metrics: 1) the mode sensitivity field $\mathscr{MS}$ which highlights regions of the LCS structure in the fluid flow that a given mode $\ub'(\xb,t)$ is likely to affect, and 2) the manifold response $\zeta$ which provides more explicit details on where the mode perturbs the FTLE field.
 While these metrics are related to the FTLE, their patterns pertain more to the dynamic interactions between individual modes (or subsets of modes) and the LCS, adding a new perspective to modal decompositions.
+The examples in this paper suggest that the manifold response $\zeta$ is most useful for representing dynamics when applied to modal representations at scales larger than those of the perturbations (e.g., cylinder-wake and oscillating-foil examples), whereas the mode sensitivity $\mathscr{M S}$ is better suited for capturing large-scale structures acting on smaller-scale motions (e.g., turbulent-channel-flow example).

-The method is demonstrated using a simple kinematic model as well as experimental and numerical data.
+The method is demonstrated using both experimental and numerical data.
 These examples consider the relationship between LCSs and flow features such as cross-stream perturbations, vortex shedding, shear layer instabilities, and LSMs/VLSMs in turbulent flows.
-For these examples, and many other fluid flows that are not presented in this paper, the choice of the reconstructed flow field $\fb(\xb,t)$ (as defined in equation (\ref{eq:CSeqn})) has considerable flexibility.
+For these examples, and many other fluid flows that are not presented in this paper, the choice of the reconstructed flow field $\tilde{\ub}(\xb,t)$ (as defined in equation (\ref{eq:CSeqn})) has considerable flexibility.
 It is not limited to any specific modal representation.
 In other words, the method can be extended to other decomposition methods that use different basis functions from the POD or DMD algorithms primarily used in this paper.
-The only requirement is that $\fb(\xb,t)$, and hence its FTLE field, contains a majority of the dynamics from the original flow field.
-The definition of the perturbation $\epsilon\gb(\xb,t)$ used in mode sensitivity is also flexible.
-It could be a single mode or a collection of modes with different dynamic properties (e.g, frequencies, growth rates, topologies etc).
+The main requirement is that $\tilde{\ub}(\xb,t)$, and hence its FTLE field, contains a majority of the dynamics from the original flow field.
+The definition of the perturbation $\ub'(\xb,t)$ used in mode sensitivity is also flexible.
+It could be a single mode or a collection of modes with different dynamic properties (e.g, frequencies, growth rates, topologies etc.).